mrnspr/To-Do-List-App-Flutter-/README.md

 Flutter To-Do List App

+Name: Fatemeh Sepehrmanesh

+Project Researcher at the University of Oulu

 This is a simple To-Do List mobile application built with” Flutter”.
 It allows users to add, edit, delete, and mark tasks as completed.
 The app uses local database, ensuring your tasks are saved.

 Features